phases/api-client-for-podio/README.md

   client_secret: 'your_client_secret',
 };

-// Define yoor app credentials const appId = 'your_app_id';
+// Define your app credentials const appId = 'your_app_id';
 const appToken = 'your_app_token';